saibezugam/saibezugam.github.io/_posts/2025-11-02-from-devices-to-algorithms-to-hardware-my-neuromorphic-path.md

 Variability is the elephant in the room for memristive devices, so we explored **shadow-memory** compensation: a straightforward way to **reduce programming steps and tighten device distributions** (IMW 2025: <https://tugraz.elsevierpure.com/en/publications/controlling-rerams-switching-characteristics-with-shadow-memory-f>).
 I implemented and evaluated it in circuit and learning experiments—again, simple idea, measurable gains.

-Along the way I co-authored a **wafer-scale passive crossbar** study—my slice was device characterization and SPICE/NN simulations as part of a large multi-group effort (*Nature Communications* 2025: <https://www.nature.com/articles/s41467-025-63831-2>).
+Along the way I co-authored a **wafer-scale passive crossbar** study—my slice was helping a bit in device characterization and SPICE/NN simulations (*Nature Communications* 2025: <https://www.nature.com/articles/s41467-025-63831-2>).
 And on the algorithmic side, we examined **neoHebbian** synapses with two state variables—conductance plus a thermal/eligibility component—evaluated on RSNN/RL tasks with non-idealities (arXiv 2024: <https://arxiv.org/abs/2411.18272>).

 If there’s a philosophy behind all this, it’s three rules: